guenthereder/NodeMcuHomekitMqtt/README.md

 The following setup is only needed if you also want that MQTT broker capability working.

-1.Mosquitto MQTT Broker
+1. Mosquitto MQTT Broker
-2.Telegraf (to collect MQTT data and write to InfluxDB) 3.InfluxDB 1.x (time-series database)
+2. Telegraf (to collect MQTT data and write to InfluxDB)
+3. InfluxDB 1.x (time-series database)
-4.Grafana (for data visualization)
+4. Grafana (for data visualization)

 ### Prerequisites